Medical Errors at Hospitals

 - Irreversible damage to the jaw, lips or tongue

 How Long Do I Have To File?

 As is the case with most personal injury cases, in the state of Texas you have approximately two years in which to file your suit with the court.
 This is known as the statute of limitations.
 There are exceptions to this rule, but for the most part, the established limit is held up in most cases.
-To that end, we highly recommend you speak with the dental malpractice attorneys at Williams & Brown LLP as soon as possible.
+To that end, we highly recommend you speak with the dental malpractice attorneys at Brown Trial Firm LLP as soon as possible.
 By tackling the case now, you can avoid forfeiting your right to file and strengthen your case by collecting relevant evidence before it is lost or discarded.
 Furthermore, you have a right to remedy your pain and suffering by way of financial compensation – why wait any longer than necessary?

 How Much Money Can I Expect?